weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.36.6 (April-15-2020)
+** add an option IsOutputHetHomCountsinCaseCtrl to output the heterozygous and homozygous counts in cases and controls

 * 0.36.5.1 (March-29-2020)
 ** add the option SPAcutoff, If the test statistic lies within the standard deviation cutoff of the mean, p-value based on traditional score test is returned.
 Otherwise, SPA will be applied.
 Default value of SPAcutoff is 2 (corresponding p.value.NA 0.05